Honors Capstone Project

 These themes were: neighborhood surroundings play a key role in the opinions and development of black youth; black youth question the role of education in getting ahead in life; misogynistic behavior is modeled by older black men and reinforced by hip-hop music video images; and, the gains made towards eliminating classism during the Civil Rights movement have eroded among black youth today and a new element of classism, based on one’s ability to acquire and display material goods, has emerged.

 Shannon, Linita, "Deconstructing the Black Coming-of-Age Film and its Effect on the Negotiation of Black Identity" (2008).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 555.

 Creative Commons License